 Further reading Serving MSP Healthcare Customers: Tips and Best Practices

-HIPAA Requirements for Data Backup and Recovery
+Requirements for HIPAA-Compliant Backup and Recovery

 When it comes to data backup, HIPAA defines three sets of security regulations that covered entities and their business associates should comply with.
 They include technical requirements, physical requirements, and administrative requirements.